KieranLProctor/gerebot/README.md

 ## Disclaimer

-This project is still very much a work in progress and may contain errors or even broken features, please bear that in mind if you wish to Gerebot.
+This project is still very much a work in progress and may contain errors or even broken features, please bear that in mind if you wish to use this project in any way.

 ## Installation